James O. Prochaska: Selected publications

 See also his scientific publications list in google scholar.

 Awards

-Dr. Prochaska has won numerous awards including the Top Five Most Cited Authors in Psychology from the American Psychology Society, an Innovator's Award from the Robert Wood Johnson Foundation and was the first psychologist to win the Medal of Honor for Clinical Research from the American Cancer Society.
-Dr. Prochaska has recently been recognized as one of the three most preeminent living clinical psychologists.
+Dr. Prochaska has won awards including the Top Five Most Cited Authors in Psychology from the American Psychology Society, an Innovator's Award from the Robert Wood Johnson Foundation and was the first psychologist to win the Medal of Honor for Clinical Research from the American Cancer Society.

 Dr. Prochaska is the principal investigator on over $80 million in research grants for the prevention of cancer and other chronic diseases.
 He founded Pro-Change Behavior Systems, Inc. in 1997.